wunderwuzzi23/audisp-sentinel/README.md

 ```$ sudo auditctl  -W /home/bobby/.ssh/production_rsa -p rwxa -k Sentinel```

 Then the audisp-sentinel plugin can be configured to send email notifications for any Sentinel tagged event.
 Pretty straight forward, details can be configured in sentinel.conf.

+Note that the recipient is still hardcoded, so please updated accordingly before compiling.

 ## Compilation and References